-We generated over 83% of total revenues from the display of ads online in 2019 and 80% in the six months ended June 30, 2020.
+We generated over 83% of total revenues from the display of ads online in 2019 and 80% in the nine months ended September 30, 2020.
 Many of our advertisers, companies that distribute our products and services, digital publishers, and content providers can terminate their contracts with us at any time.
 These partners may not continue to do business with us if we do not create more value (such as increased numbers of users or customers, new sales leads, increased brand awareness, or more effective monetization) than their available alternatives.
 Changes to our advertising policies and data privacy practices, as well as changes to other companies' advertising policies or practices may affect the advertising that we are able to provide, which could harm our business.
 In addition, technologies have been developed that make customized ads more difficult or that block the display of ads altogether and some providers of online services have integrated technologies that could potentially impair the availability and functionality of third-party digital advertising.
 Failing to provide superior value or deliver advertisements effectively and competitively could harm our reputation, financial condition, and operating results.

 In addition, expenditures by advertisers tend to be cyclical, reflecting overall economic conditions and budgeting and buying patterns.
-Adverse macroeconomic conditions, including COVID-19 and its effects on the global economy (as discussed in greater detail in our COVID-19 risk factor under 'General Risks' below), have impacted the demand for advertising and caused our advertisers to reduce the amounts they spent on advertising, and could continue to have an adverse impact on such demand and spend, which could harm our financial condition and operating results.
+Adverse macroeconomic conditions, including COVID-19 and its effects on the global economy (as discussed in greater detail in our COVID-19 risk factor under 'General Risks' below), have impacted the demand for advertising and resulted in fluctuations in the amounts our advertisers spend on advertising, and could have an adverse impact on such demand and spend, which could harm our financial condition and operating results.